mccallkm/Minneapolis-Traffic-Stop-Data-Analysis/README.md

 2) Identify how gender impacts whether a citation is received.
 3) Pinpoint what neighborhoods have the highest number of pull overs.
 4) Determine if citations increased towards the end of the month.
-5) Determine if citations vary by the day of the week
+5) Determine if citations vary by the day of the week.